UniversitaDellaCalabria/uniAuth/docs/contents/migrate_from_shibidp.rst

 Here a brief description of the general steps to do for migrating an existing Shibboleth IdP to uniAuth, carrying the same configuration.
 We have migrate from Shibboleth IdP 3.4.6 to uniAuth v2.0.0, here the steps we made to achieve this goal:

-1. copy SAML2 certificates shibboleth idp SAML, from `credentials/` to your pysaml2 configuration.
+1. copy SAML2 certificates, from shibboleth idp SAML in `credentials/` to your pysaml2 configuration.
 2. Standing on Shibboleth metadata, in `metadata/idp-metadata.xml`, place the same Service Endpoints urls to your project's urls file::

     if 'uniauth_saml2_idp' in settings.INSTALLED_APPS: